-- The General Organization of Export and Import Control (GOEIC): Working together through the appeal committee.
-The committee reviews exporters' appeals on rejections and decide if a second testing can be accepted.
-The NFSA did not establish its own appeal committee, and appeals related to authority rejections go through GOIEC established committee.
-More information on the appeal committee can be found in Section IX: Import procedures. - The Egyptian Organization for Standardization and Quality (EOS): EOS standards are still being applied, while NFSA continues to develop its own risk-based standards, that shall substitute the EOS's standards
+- The General Organization of Export and Import Control (GOEIC): NFSA and GOIEC work together through the appeal committee.
+The committee reviews exporters' appeals on rejections and decides if a second testing can be accepted.
+NFSA did not establish its own appeal committee, and appeals related to authority rejections go through a GOIEC established committee.
+More information on the appeal committee can be found in Section IX: Import Procedures. - The Egyptian Organization for Standardization and Quality (EOS): EOS standards are still being applied while NFSA continues to develop its own risk-based standards that will substitute for EOS's standards.